Monorepos in Git

 In a branch based workflow the number of long lived branches you want to retain should be small.
 Don't be afraid to delete a short lived feature branch after a merge.

-Consider removing all branches that have been merged into a main branch like master or production.
+Consider removing all branches that have been merged into a main branch like production.
 Tracing the history of how changes have evolved is still possible, as long as a commit is reachable from your main branch and you have merged your branch with a merge commit.
 The default merge commit message often contains the branch name, allowing you to retain this information if necessary.

 Handling large numbers of files